 So what does the FDA require for a medicine homeopathic to go to market?

-To be accepted as a homeopathic medicine by the FDA, the product must contain ingredients that are identified in the Homeopathic Pharmacopoeia of the United States (HPUS) or that are accepted as homeopathic under the principles of homeopathy.
+To be accepted as a homeopathic medicine by the FDA, the product must contain ingredients that are identified in the Homeopathic Pharmacopoeia of the United States (HPUS).

 To be included in the HPUS, which has been in continuous publication since 1897, a homeopathic drug must be determined safe and effective, must be prepared according to the specifications set forth in the HPUS, and the drug’s benefits must be established in one of the following ways: through clinical verification; published documentation that the substance was in use prior to 1962; through two adequately controlled double-blind clinical studies; or though data gathered from clinical experience that encompasses the symptom picture before and after treatment.